Zheng-Li-1998/Zheng-Li-1998/_pages/about.md

 author_profile: true

 ---
-I am a PhD student in Applied Mathematics at the University of Pavia.
+I got the PhD degree in Applied Mathematics from the Jilin University jointly guided by Prof. Changchun Liu (JLU) and Prof. Ugo Pietro Gianazza (University of Pavia).

-My research interests include nonlinear partial differential equations, thin film equations, and related analytical and numerical methods.
+My research interests include the regularity properties of weak solutions to elliptic and parabolic equations as well as the elements in De Giorgi Classes.